DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

     2009, p.
 109-110.

 [^05chapter4_5]: Possibly this was because Wordpress was open source, whereas
-    Blogger was a proprietary piece of software.
+    Blogger was proprietary software.
 Blogger was the first truly mainstream blogging software, allowing anyone to create and maintain a blog without needing any prior technical knowledge of web design, programming or coding Infinitely customizable, Blogger grew exponentially after being purchased by Google in 2003.

-[^05chapter4_6]: In the case of Veoh, it was founded by Dmitry Shapiro in September
-    2005, Veoh combined user-generated content with professionally produced network content from among others CBS, ABC and ESPN.
-Veoh transcoded user-generated content into Flash and was not considered a good option within the videoblogging community.
-Veoh filed for bankruptcy in February 2010, before being acquired by Israeli start-up company Qlipso in April 2010.
-I discuss Vimeo in more detail later in the chapter.
-There are technical solutions to this today of course, sites such as Tubesock and KeepVid are some examples of clients that allow you to circumvent this.
+[^05chapter4_6]: There are technical solutions to this
+    today of course, sites such as Tubesock and KeepVid are some examples of clients that allow you to circumvent this.
 Tubesock (http://stinkbot.com) and Keepvid (https://keepvid.com) were both
     designed to download and convert content from YouTube or other flash-based video sites into other formats.
 They were especially popular with people who liked to view their video content on devices such as the video iPod.
 These sites are still active today.
+In the case of Veoh, it was founded by Dmitry Shapiro in September
+    2005, Veoh combined user-generated content with professionally produced network content from among others CBS, ABC and ESPN.
+Veoh transcoded user-generated content into Flash and was not considered a good option within the videoblogging community.
+Veoh filed for bankruptcy in February 2010, before being acquired by Israeli start-up company Qlipso in April 2010.

 [^05chapter4_7]: A condition of possibility for knowledge in the Foucauldian sense.
     See Jussi Parikka, ‘Friedrich Kittler - a media anthropology without